maykaltenev/swm-final-project/README.md

 ### About Project

 MERN+ is an educational app for the users / students who would like to prepare for interviews and also to practice and polish their skills on MERN stack.
 This is a group project of 3 students & our motivation to build this app is, we want to build an application which is useful for us and also others on the coding journey.
-Practicing more quiz and coding challenges will be the best one to upgrade our skills.
+There are no beginner friendly apps to test skills and gain confidence on the stack by practicing.
+Challenging ourselves to provide solution to the students and people who want to polish their skills on MERN stack

 ### Project Features
+ - Designed for all stages like starting from beginners going through intermediate and becoming an advanced developer in any part of MERN stack
+ - Coding Challenge
  - Google Authentication
- - Coding Challenge
- - Designed for all stages like starting from beginners going through intermediate and becoming an advanced
-   developer in any part of MERN stack
- - User can select path of his choice , select
+ - User can select path of his choice
  - Certificate for accomplishment

 ### Future Enhancement plans